Invariant Einstein Kropina metrics on Lie groups and homogeneous spaces: Einstein Kropina Metrics on Homogeneous Spaces

-\begin{theorem} Let $G/H$ be an $n$-dimensional homogeneous Riemannian space equipped with the invariant Einstein Riemannian metric $\textbf{\textsf{h}}$, with the Einstein scalar $\sigma$.
-Assume that $W^*$ is a vector field on $G/H$ generated by an $Ad(H)$-invariant vector $W\in \mathfrak{m}$ such that $\Vert W^* \Vert _{\textbf{\textsf{h}}}=1$.
-Then, the Kropina metric corresponded to the navigation data $(\textbf{\textsf{h}},W^*)$ is a non-Riemannian Einstein homogeneous Finsler metric with the same Einstein scalar $\sigma$.
-Moreover, if $n \geq 3$ then the corresponding Kropina metric is Ricci constant. \end{theorem} \begin{proof} It is well-known that $W^*$ is a killing vector field on $G/H$ (see \cite{Arvanitoyeorgos}).
-So, a similar argument as in the proof of theorem \ref{Theorem 1} completes the proof. \end{proof}
+Then, the Kropina metric corresponded to the navigation data $(\textbf{\textsf{h}},\tilde{W})$ is a non-Riemannian Einstein homogeneous Finsler metric with the same Einstein scalar $\sigma$.
+Moreover, if $n \geq 3$ then the corresponding Kropina metric is Ricci constant. \end{theorem} \begin{proof} According to proposition 7.7 of \cite{Deng}, $\tilde{W}$ is a killing vector field on $G/H$.
+So, a similar argument as in the proof of Theorem \ref{Theorem 1} completes the proof. \end{proof}

-\begin{remark} In the previous theorem if the vector $W$ is not $Ad(H)$-invariant then the Kropina metric corresponded to the navigation data $(\textbf{\textsf{h}},W^*)$ is a non-Riemannian Einstein Finsler metric with the same Einstein scalar $\sigma$ but it is not homogeneous. \end{remark}
+\begin{remark} It is well-known that for any $W\in \mathfrak{m}$ the fundamental vector field $W^*$ is a killing vector field on $G/H$ (see \cite{Arvanitoyeorgos}).
+If it is also an invariant vector field then, the Kropina metric corresponded to the navigation data $(\textbf{\textsf{h}},W^*)$ is a non-Riemannian Einstein homogeneous Finsler metric.
+In particular, if $W\in Z(\mathfrak{g})\cap \mathfrak{m}$ then the fundamental vector field $W^*$ generated by $W$ is an invariant vector field. \end{remark}